GeorgeKAHChen/GARW-Class/README.md

 P.S.
 You can using the main.py file directly, however, it is necessary for you to detemine every necessary parameter.
 Here are table of parameter introduction

--t runing the program with training model
+-t runing the program with training model<br/>
--r runing the program with test model(after model training)
+-r runing the program with test model(after model training)<br/>

 ### Folder ./Output
 This folder will include every output files